LordMike/NtfsLib/README.md

 **MSDN** contains a lot of information on the individual structures of NTFS.
 A good starting point [is here](https://msdn.microsoft.com/en-us/library/bb470206%28v=vs.85%29.aspx).

 **R-TT's R-Studio** recovery tool.
-This tool allows you to view the disk with a hex editor, and overlay templates containing file structures (much like some other fancy hex editors today).
+[This tool](http://www.r-studio.com/) allows you to view the disk with a hex editor, and overlays templates containing file structures (much like some other fancy hex editors today).
 I found R-Studios templates to be very informing (and sometimes incorrect).
 Having a good hex editor / viewer is crucial when parsing binary data structures.

 **Other sources** [Wikipedia](https://en.wikipedia.org/wiki/NTFS), various [Google searches](https://www.google.dk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#safe=off&q=ntfs+forensics) .. and many more (remember, this was two years ago :)).